Buy train tickets for Russia online

 small bullet point Moscow to St Petersburg by train - a quick guide

-small bullet point How to buy Russian train tickets at the station
+small bullet point How to buy Russian train tickets - online or at the station

 small bullet point What are Russian trains like?